-If you have an Android you can locate your phone now or view your location history.
+If you have an Android you can locate your phone anytime from a computer or view your location history based on date.

 You’re probably here because you lost your phone or someone may have stolen it and that link helped you find it.